Mark Fletcher Jr.

 Mark Fletcher Jr. (born October 17, 2004) is an American college football running back for the Miami Hurricanes.

-High school career
+Early life

 Fletcher attended American Heritage School in Plantation, Florida.
 As a senior, he rushed for 1,934 yards and 23 touchdowns.
 Fletcher originally committed to Ohio State, before decommitting during his senior year.
 A four-star recruit, he committed to play college football at the University of Miami over an offer from Florida.

 College career

-Fletcher earned immediate playing time as a freshman, rushing for the game-winning touchdown in overtime against Virginia.
-Against NC State, he rushed for a then career-high 115 yards in a 20–6 loss.
-In the 2023 Pinstripe Bowl, Fletcher suffered a Lisfranc injury, being carted off the field.
-He finished his freshman season rushing for 514 yards and five touchdowns.
-Fletcher returned from his injury, rushing for two touchdowns in the 2024 season opener against Florida.
-Against Florida State, he rushed for 71 yards and touchdown.